N1c0man/buddymoney_full/public/posts/save-your-first-1000.md

 Once you know what you can put aside each week or month:

 1. **Open a separate savings account** at your bank (or an online high-yield savings account).
 2. Set up an **automatic transfer**:
    - Weekly (ex: $25 every Friday)
    - Or monthly (ex: $100 on payday)

 3. Name the account something motivating like:
    - “First 1K Safety Net”
    - “Emergency Level 1”
    - “Future Me Fund”

-TIP: Use the BuddyMoney **Savings Goal Tracker** to watch your balance grow and see your progress toward $1,000.
+TIP: Use the BuddyMoney **Savings Goal Tracker** to watch your balance grow.

 WARNING: Don’t park this money in the stock market or crypto.
 This first $1,000 is about **safety and access**, not high returns.
-You want it safe and easy to reach if your car dies or your hours get cut.

 ---